3scale/apicast-operator/doc/development.md

     * Change the current value of `.spec.displayName` to a value that helps you identify the catalog entry name from other operators and the official APIcast operator entries.
 For example to `"MyOrg apicast operator"`
-    * Change the current value of `.spec.provider.Name` to a value that helps you identify the catalog entry name from other operators and the official APIcast operator entries.
+    * Change the current value of `.spec.provider.name` to a value that helps you identify the catalog entry name from other operators and the official APIcast operator entries.
 For example, to `MyOrg`
 * Edit the `bundle.Dockerfile` file and change the value of